Communicate

 Share information, and check for understanding or questions.

-If there is a decision to be made: “Would it be helpful to you if the team made a recommendation?”
+If there is indecision by patient/family: “Would it be helpful to you if the team made a recommendation?”

 Decision-making can be a process and may need further meetings